atanughosh01/BCSE-UG3-Assignments/even_sem/Artificial_Intelligence/README.md

     * Depth limited search
     * Iterative deepening search
     * Iterative broadening search\
-For each of these search techniques output both order and path Work these for
+For each of these search techniques output both order and path.\
+Work these for-
         - Tree
         - Graph
         - Any puzzle problem